n0F4x/Game-Design-Assignment-3/Cards.md

 ### Sun Ray

-Destroy a token on an arbitrary tile.
+Remove a token from an arbitrary tile.

 ### Summer travels

-Teleport other seasons to your territory.
+Other players should teleport to a tile you occupy.
 This card MUST be played after you draw it.

 ### Siesta

-The other seasons need to take a siesta.
-They cannot move for one turn.
+Other players cannot move for one round.

 ## Autumn